Feriman22/portscan-protection/README.md

 Nothing to do!
 Just install the script and enjoy the protection!

+If you want to use this script in yours, there are some arguments:

+-i, --install\
+  Install the script

+-u, --uninstall\
+  Uninstall the script without confirmation

+-v, --verify\
+  Verify the installation

 ## How to update

-If you want to update the script, just overwrite it in /root folder or run it with the "Install" option.
+If you want to update the script, just overwrite it in */usr/local/sbin* folder or run it with the "Install" option.
 It will overwrite the installed version.

 In the future I will implement the auto-update function.

 ## The future

 - Remove iptable rules at uninstall (without reboot) - in next release
-- Set parameters for auto select menu - in next release
+- Use arguments for auto select menu - in next release
 - Implement auto update function - TBD

 ## Changelog